FOLLOW US

 • for short-term studies or training

-If you are travelling to Italy and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
+If you’re travelling to other Schengen countries as well, make sure your whole visit is within the 90-day visa-free limit.
 Visits to Schengen countries within the previous 180 days before you travel count towards your 90 days.
+If you overstay the 90-day visa-free limit, you may be banned from entering Schengen countries for up to 3 years.

-Make sure you get your passport stamped.
+Make sure you get your passport stamped on entry and exit.

 If your passport is missing a stamp, show evidence of when and where you entered or left the Schengen area (for example, boarding passes or tickets) and ask the border guards to add the date and location in your passport.